maptiler/manual/usage.rst

  To assign affine transformation with 3 corner points: [0, 0], [width, 0], [width, height].
 This option can be used with WGS84 Coordinate System (EPSG:4326) as arguments `lng1 lat1 lng2 lat2 lng3 lat3`, which will set up -srs EPSG:4326 for files without a specified Coordinate system.

 The geolocation can be specified using three or more control points - GCP (Ground Control Point).
-Each GCP is defined by the position on the raster (pixel_x and pixel_y), which is associated with georeferenced location (easting northing [elevation]).
+Each GCP is defined by the position on the raster (pixel_x and pixel_y), which is associated with a georeferenced location (easting northing [elevation]).
 The last element (elevation) is mostly zero.

 `-gcp x_pixel y_pixel easting northing [elevation]`
  To assign a ground control point.
 At least three control points are required.

 `-order value`
  An option to set the polynomial order for transformation method of assigned GCPs.
 Supported orders are 0 (auto), 1 (affine) and 2 (polynomial of second order).
-By default, automatic order is selected based on number of GCP points.
+By default, the automatic order is selected based on a number of GCP points.

 `-tps`
  Force the use of Thin Plate Spline transformer based on assigned GCP points.
 This option cannot be used with `-order`.
 This option is recommended for more than 10 assigned GCPs.